It was a long day. We had traveled up to Vancouver, British Columbia to do a demonstration. As it

 Thirty minutes down the road, I turned and asked, "What the hell did you do to him?"

-It's times like that that I believe in the cosmic guiding hand.
-Who knows how many dignities were sacrificed to
+It's times like that when I believe in the cosmic guiding hand.
+Who knows how many dignities

-It's as if it had been scripted, arranged to happen precisely as it did by some knowing spirit, intending to teach an important lesson to an uncaring brute...and perhaps something about restraint to my friend Kwan.
+It's as if it had been scripted, arranged to happen precisely as it did by some knowing spirit, intent on transmitting a needed lesson to an uncaring brute, and perhaps something about restraint to my friend Kwan.

 It was a long difficult day.
-As usual, Kwan pulled something out of his hat to make it memorable.
+As usual, Master Kwan pulled something out of his hat to make it memorable.
 A few miles further down the road, we found a night spot where we stopped for a quiet meal.